AbhixGupta/Drakvuf-Installation/README.md

 ![Installation](/images/6.png)

-## Dependencies and Pakages Installation
+## Dependencies and Packages Installation

 These commands works fine with Debian based linux distro.
 We have used the Ubunut 20.04 Focal Fossa operting system.
 First isnstall the required dependencies.